CrossRef/event-data-user-guide/docs/app-contributing.md

 If you have data that you think is useful but not enough to make Events, you could send it to the Percolator.
 The Percolator accepts inputs as input Evidence Records, and will:

- - convert Landing Pages into DOIs
+ - Convert landing pages into DOIs.
- - verify that DOIs really exist
+ - Verify that DOIs really exist.
- - extract Landing Pages and DOIs from supplied HTML snippets, text snippets, or follow URLs to do this
+ - Extract landing pages and DOIs from supplied HTML snippets, text snippets, or follow URLs to do this.

 If you use the Percolator then your input will be converted into an Evidence Record and enter the Evidence Registry.